Dr. Kevin Freeman & Dr. Kirill Bumin

 -You will need to have a valid US Passport to participate in this study abroad.
 Please visit the Department of State website for a US Passport application: http://travel.state.gov/passport/passport_1738.html

--Students must attend a mandatory pre-departure meeting at the end of the spring 2014 semester.
+-Students must attend a mandatory pre-departure meeting at the end of the spring semester, before travel.
 Date to be determined (usually the last week of classes).

 -Students must travel to/from study abroad destination with group.